 Heavy-tailed concentration

 In 2015, Minsker proposed the geometric median-of-means for Banach spaces.
 This is a general method for boosting weak (polynomial rate) estimators into an estimator with exponential rate.
-The idea is similar to the Lugosi-Mendelson median-of-means (see multivariate heavy-tailed concentration), but the weak estimators are aggregated using the geometric median.
+The idea is similar to the Lugosi-Mendelson median-of-means (see multivariate heavy-tailed mean estimation), but the weak estimators are aggregated using the geometric median.
 This can be computed in polynomial time (in ) using Weisfeld’s algorithm, since the objective is convex.
 This estimator was proposed simultaneously by Hsu and Sabato.

 In 2022, Yun and Park extended geometric median-of-means to Polish spaces, which include separable Banach spaces.
-They seem to get the same rates as Minsker, which are not quite sub-Gaussian in .
+They seem to get the same rates as Minsker, which are not quite sub- Gaussian in .